edwardb1203/personalsite/content/about_me.md

 {{< figure src="/images/headshot.jpg">}}

-This picture is from Arizona, on North Mountain.
+This is me on North Mountain in Arizona.
 I lived there until 2011.
 Now I live in Raleigh, NC.

-I'm currently pursuing my masters degree in analytics from the Institute for Advanced Analytics @ NCSU.
+I'm currently a masters student in analytics @NCSU.
-I recently graduated from UNC Chapel Hill with a degree in computer science and a minor in religious studies.
+I graduated from UNC-Chapel Hill in 2023 with a B.S. in computer science and a minor in religious studies.

+I like to read about religion, play music, and explore the outdoors in my freetime.
+I also like to play nerdy board games.

-If you would like to reach out for coffee or questions you can contact me at edbaker2@ncsu.edu.
+If you want to grab a coffee or chat you can contact me at edbaker2@ncsu.edu.